-PCHP National Center
+- October 16-18, 2018 at the PCHP National Center

-Open to new PCHP Coordinators at both new PCHP sites and existing sites.
+Staff trainings are open to new PCHP Coordinators at both new PCHP sites and existing sites.
 Registration required.
 Please contact Michele Morrison at firstname.lastname@example.org for further information and registration form.

 All new Site Coordinators are also required to complete their certification by attending a Follow-Up Training within a year of program implementation.
 The Follow-Up Training is offered in conjunction with the PCHP Annual Conference.

 United Way believes that when parents become their children’s first and best teachers, kids start school on a path to success.

 BUT WHAT DOES THAT MEAN?